DiamondMVC/Diamond/README.md

 * Can render other views within itself
 * Any type of D code can be written within views.
 * Allows for sections, which is useful to only render a part of the view.
 (Very useful for responsive designs)
+* Can be passed to controllers by their base view
+* Layout views can be changed dynamically
+* Expensive views can be cached.
+* Flash-messages

 ### Models